Potentials of hyperbaric oxygenation in correcting central respiratory disorders in ischemic stroke | Canada Hyperbarics Skip to main content

 What They Found

-In 29 patients with acute ischemic stroke, hyperbaric oxygen therapy normalized various breathing disorders.
+In 29 patients with acute ischaemic stroke, hyperbaric oxygen therapy normalized various breathing disorders.
 Specifically, Cheyne-Stokes respiration was replaced by a more adequate wave-like breathing pattern, and hyperventilation shifted to normal ventilation.
 Improvements were also observed in central blood flow and blood gas levels.

 Canadian Relevance